agileware/civicrm-end-user-guide/docs/the-user-interface/creating-new-forms.md

 ![Layout](../img/the-user-interface/form-builder/layout.png)

 To the right of each field on the layout pane is a settings widget.
 This widget has options to:
-  * change the widget for data entry (for example, if you choose RichTextEditor then a full WYSIWIG input widget will show up)
+- change the widget for data entry (for example, if you choose RichTextEditor then a full WYSIWIG input widget will show up)
-  * specifiy if the field is required
+- specifiy if the field is required
-  * add a default value
+- add a default value
-  * specify if the label is shown
+- specify if the label is shown
-  * add any pre or post help text
+- add any pre or post help text

-Click on the layout elements to
+Click on the layout elements to:
-  * rename the label
+- rename the label
-  * add placeholder text that will show in text boxes.
+- add placeholder text that will show in text boxes.

 ![Field settings](../img/the-user-interface/form-builder/field-settings.png)